ryan-b-writin/ABCQuest/README.md

-## This project needs to be refactored to work with a Firebase update.
+## This project needs to be refactored to work with the latest Firebase update.
 The authentication and user account features no longer work after the Firebase changes.

 # ABCQuest
 Always Be Questing